aaswani365/Data-pipeline-in-Informatica-SCD-Type1/README.md

 ## Process for Implementing SCD Type1

-● Identifying the new record and inserting it in to the dimension table.
+● Identifying the new record and inserting it into the dimension table.

 ● Identifying the changed record and updating the dimension table.